Secondary College has an extensive Student Support Program which underpins all

 SCHOOL INJURIES AND INSURANCE

 Parents and guardians are responsible for paying the cost of medical treatment for injured students including any transport costs.
 Most medical costs will be refundable by Medicare.
 If you are a member of an ambulance or private health insurance fund you may also be able to claim transport or other expenses form the fund.
-The Department of Education and Early Childhood Development does not hold accident insurance for school students.
+The Department of Education and Training (DET) does not hold accident insurance for school students.